jmcooper/angular-hogwarts-tdd-kata/README.md

 Very nice, you wrote the description and the expectation first.
 Keeping the test simple helps your thinking.

 What happens if you run it? **It will generate errors.
-You can see them by running ``test/HogwartsTests.hmtl`` with the dev tools open.**
+You can see them by running ``test/HogwartsTests.hmtl`` with development tools open.**

 What is the meaning of: "Error cannot read property 'getCatalog' of undefined."? **It means my mockCatalogRepository is not setup.**